dmc-au/Team-A---Impacts-of-Household-PV-on-Grid-Demand/README.md

 The repository has the following folder structure:

+- MindMap: Artefact relating to initial brainstorming of research question
+- agendas: Meeting agendas used to guide discussions with the client
+- checklists: Links to the project management related to the project
-- data: datasets for analysis
+- data: Datasets used for analysis
-- minutes: minutes for each meeting (left not more than 24h after the corresponding meeting)
+- gantt_chart: High-level overview of the project's timeline
+- images: Images derived from the analysis and modeling
+- minutes: Minutes from team meetings
-- report: RMarkdown or Jupyter notebook report in progress
+- report: Written report detailing analysis and modeling
-- src: source code
+- src: Source code